 - Still not sure what 8K is all about?
 Read our 8K FAQ: the top questions about 8K answered by Samsung

 Native 8K content isn't necessary

 Let's be clear about something – unless you live in Japan, native 8K content probably won't be readily available any time soon.
-There are a handful 8K videos on YouTube, which is likely to be your best bet for watching true 8K content in the near future, however YouTube's TV app is still limited to a maximum resolution of 4K for the time being, and it probably won't be updated until 8K TVs become more mainstream.
+There are a handful of 8K videos on YouTube, which is likely going to be your best bet for watching true 8K content in the near future.
+However, YouTube's TV app is still limited to a maximum resolution of 4K for the time being, and it probably won't be updated until 8K TVs become more mainstream.

 Given that even today, the majority of Hollywood's most expensive blockbusters are only finished at 2K (and yes, that includes Avengers: Endgame), the idea that we'll be getting a wealth of native 8K content in the near future is unrealistic.

 Instead, it makes more sense for TV manufacturers to focus on how they can improve content that's already available, which is precisely what Samsung is doing with its 8K approach.